Exciton radiative lifetimes in hexagonal diamond Ge and Si$_x$Ge$_{1-x}$ alloys: Results and Discussion

 The electronic band structure of 2H-Ge obtained with the DFT+$J$ method is shown in Fig.~\ref{fig:bands}(a).
 The orange shading highlights the electronic states that contribute most to the lowest excitonic state.
 The lowest-energy transitions occur near the $\Gamma$ point, from the VBM to the CBm.
 These transitions dominate the radiative properties of the material and are known to be particularly weak \cite{Rodl_PRM_2021}.
 The bandgap and the effective masses of electrons at the CBm and of holes at the VBM, both along $c$ ($\Gamma\!\rightarrow\!A$) and perpendicular to $c$ ($\Gamma\!\rightarrow\!M$), are reported in Tab.~\ref{tab:bands}, in good agreement with previous results~\cite{Rodl_PRM_2019}.

 Fig.~\ref{fig:bands}(b) shows the band structure of 2H-Ge under 2\% uniaxial strain along the $c$ axis.
 As discussed in Ref.~\cite{Rodl_PRM_2021}, strain induces a crossover between the $\Gamma^-_{7c}$ state (CBm+1 in pristine 2H-Ge) and the $\Gamma^-_{8c}$ state (CBm in the unstrained system), which become, respectively, CBm and CBm+1 in the strained material.
+The value of 2\% strain should be regarded as a representative case where the band crossover is clearly established.
+Previous theoretical work indicates that the crossover may occur already at slightly lower strain ($\sim\!1–1.5\%$), depending on the computational approach \cite{Rodl_PRM_2021,Mayengbam_RSCAdv_2023}.
 Although the bandgap changes only marginally, this crossover strongly affects the optical response: the lowest-energy exciton becomes dominated by much stronger optical transitions.
 The electron effective masses at the band edges (Tab.~\ref{tab:bands}) are significantly reduced compared to the unstrained case.

 The band structures of the 2H-Si$_{x}$Ge$_{1-x}$ alloys, unfolded onto the 2H-Ge BZ, are shown in Figs.~\ref{fig:bands}(c)--(e).
 In agreement with previous calculations~\cite{Wang_APL_2021}, for $x=\nicefrac{1}{6}$ and $\nicefrac{1}{4}$, the alloys retain a direct gap, which increases to about 0.6~eV, while for $x=\nicefrac{1}{2}$ the bandgap is indirect between the $\Gamma$ and the $M$ points, see also Tab.~\ref{tab:bands}.
 The overall dispersions remain quite close to that of pristine 2H-Ge, except for the CBm+1 state, which is pushed upward in energy with increasing Si content, to roughly 1.2~eV, 1.5~eV and 1.8~eV above the VBM for $x=\nicefrac{1}{6},\,\nicefrac{1}{4}$ and $\nicefrac{1}{2}$, rispectively.